grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

 # (experimental) Label used to define the group label for metrics separation.
 # For each write request, the group is obtained from the first non-empty group
-# label from the incoming list of timeseries.
-Specific distributor and ingester
+# label from the first timeseries in the incoming list of timeseries.
+Specific
-# metrics will be further separated adding a 'group' label with group label's
+# distributor and ingester metrics will be further separated adding a 'group'
-# value.
+# label with group label's value.
 # CLI flag: -validation.separate-metrics-group-label
 [separate_metrics_group_label: <string> | default = ""]